 The Church dates from the late 11th or early 12th century, while the adjacent cloister was added in the 13th century.
 A few steps away from the Abbey, one can find the 19th Century Farmer’s house, which has hosted the Museum of Popular Arts and Traditions since 1975.
 Within these walls, there is a permanent exhibit installed which illustrates the traditional culture of Southern Puglia through the construction of domestic spaces and display of traditional equipment and tools.

-The Abbey of Saint Mary of Cerrate is a gem of Southern Italian architecture and history, and further restorations will help bring the Abbey back to life, provide guests with an interactive and complete experience, and provide the region with yet another breathtaking place for people all over the world to visit.
+The Abbazia di Santa Maria di Cerrate is a gem of Southern Italian architecture and history, and further restorations will help bring the Abbey back to life, provide guests with an interactive and complete experience, and provide the region with yet another breathtaking place for people all over the world to visit.

-Friends of FAI has committed to restoring The Abbey of Saint Mary of Cerrate for its 2017 restoration project.
+Friends of FAI has committed to funding the Abbazia di Santa Maria di Cerrate for its 2017 restoration project.

 FAI’s main objectives of the Cerrate restoration project in its entirety are: